BuilderIO/micro-agent/README.md

 </h3>

 <h4 align="center">
-   An AI agent that writes and fixes code for you until your tests pass.
+   An AI agent that writes and fixes code for you.
 </h4>

 <p align="center">